pacifiquerubasha/proposal-zb/README.md

 ```

 This structure provides clear organization, making it easy for developers to locate files related to a specific feature.
+And honestly, everyone working on the Frontend can be shipping at least a module(UI+Integration) in a day given the swagger is working endpoints are tested.

 At least in my opinion, no shades :)
 ```